-[subsection (4) added by section 36(b) of Act 88 of 1984]
+[subsection (3) added by section 36(b) of Act 88 of 1984 and substituted by section 2(a) of Act 3 of 1988 and by section 1 of Act 12 of 2020]

-- (5) In the determination of the assets or part of the assets to be transferred as contemplated in subsection (3), the court shall, apart from any direct or indirect contribution made by the party concerned to the maintenance or increase of the estate of the other party as contemplated in subsection (4), also take into account - the existing means and obligations of the parties, including any obligation that a husband to a marriage as contemplated in subsection 3(b) of this section may have in terms of section 22(7) of the Black Administration Act, 1927 (Act No. 38 of 1927); - (b) any donation made by one party to the other during the subsistence of the marriage, or which is owing and enforceable in terms of the antenuptial contract concerned; - (c) any order which the court grants under section 9 of this Act or under any other law which affects the patrimonial position of the parties; and - (d) any other factor which should in the opinion of the court be taken into account.
+- (3A) A court granting a decree of divorce in respect of a Muslim marriage, may, subject to the provisions of subsections (4), (5) and (6), on application by one of the parties to that marriage, in the absence of any agreement between them regarding the division of their assets, order that such assets, or such part of the assets, of the other party as the court may deem just, be transferred to the first-mentioned party. - [subsection (3A) inserted by section 4(a) of Act 1 of 2024] - (4) An order under subsection (3) or (3A) shall not be granted unless the court is satisfied that it is equitable and just by reason of the fact that the party in whose favour the order is granted, contributed directly or indirectly to the maintenance or increase of the estate of the other party during the subsistence of the marriage, either by the rendering of services, or the saving of expenses which would otherwise have been incurred, or in any other manner. - [subsection (4) added by section 36(b) of Act 88 of 1984 and substituted by section 4(b) of Act 1 of 2024] - (5) In the determination of the assets or part of the assets to be transferred as contemplated in subsection (3) or (3A), the court shall, apart from any direct or indirect contribution made by the party concerned to the maintenance or increase of the estate of the other party as contemplated in subsection (4), also take into account- - (a) the existing means and obligations of the parties, including any obligation that a husband to a marriage as contemplated in subsection 3(b) of this section may have in terms of section 22(7) of the Black Administration Act, 1927 (Act No. 38 of 1927); - (aA) any contract or agreement between the parties in a Muslim marriage, where the husband is a spouse in more than one Muslim marriage; - [paragraph (aA) inserted by section 4(d) of Act 1 of 2024] - (b) any donation made by one party to the other during the subsistence of the marriage, or which is owing and enforceable in terms of the antenuptial contract concerned; - (c) any order which the court grants under section 9 of this Act or under any other law which affects the patrimonial position of the parties; and - (d) any other factor which should in the opinion of the court be taken into account.

-[subsection (5) added by section 36(b) of Act 88 of 1984 and substituted by section 2(b) of Act 3 of 1988]
+[subsection (5) added by section 36(b) of Act 88 of 1984, substituted by section 2(b) of Act 3 of 1988 and amended by section 4(c) of Act 1 of 2024]